Formate: Formate esters

 Formate esters have the formula HCOOR (alternative way of writing formula ROC(O)H or RO_{2}CH).
-Many form spontaneously when alcohols dissolve in formic acid.
+Many form spontaneously when alcohols dissolve in formic acid; contrariwise, they hydrolyze easily in base.
 Some formate esters arise by the addition of formic acid to alkenes.

 An important formate ester is methyl formate, which is produced as an intermediate en route to formic acid.
 Methanol and carbon monoxide react in the presence of a strong base, such as sodium methoxide: